neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/token-classification/token-classification-cli.md

 ## Sparse Transfer Learning with a Custom Dataset (WNUT_17)

-Beyond the Conll2003 dataset, we can also use a dataset from the Hugging Face Hub or pass via local files.
+Beyond the Conll2003 dataset, we can also use a dataset from the Hugging Face Hub or from local files.
 Let's try an example of each for the sentiment analysis using [WNUT 17](wnut_17), which is also a NER task.

 For simplicity, we will perform the fine-tuning without distillation.
 Although the transfer learning recipe contains distillation modifiers, by setting `--distill_teacher disable` we instruct SparseML to skip distillation.